EduardoAquinta/removeUnreadEmails/readme.md

 ## Installation

-Clone this repo to your local computer, open it in the IDE of yoru choice and run:
+Clone this repo to your local computer, open it in the IDE of your choice and run:
 ```bash
 npm install
 ```

 ## Google OAuth2

-You will need to add your Google credentials and api-key to `credentials.json` and `token.json` respectively, in the main folder.
+You will need to add your Google credentials and api-key to `credentials.json`, in the main folder.